awsdocs/amazon-eks-user-guide/doc_source/troubleshooting-connector.md

 ### Amazon EKS connector pods are in ImagePullBackOff state<a name="symp-img"></a>

 If you run the getpods command and pods are in the ImagePullBackOff state, they can't work properly\.
 If EKS Connector pod is in `ImagePullBackOff` state, they can’t work properly\.
-See the example below:
+See the following example:

 ```
  kubectl get pods -n eks-connector